-Minimum lot area for new lots: None Minimum lot frontage for new lots: None Maximum density: 16 units/acre
+Minimum lot frontage for new lots: None

-\Roof Type.
+Roof Type.
 Any new roof shall reflect the traditional character of the neighborhood.
 The roof shall be a type that is commonly found in the surrounding district as determined by the Planning Director.

 - B. Maximum Building Height Adjustment.
 In areas with existing structures that exceed the maximum height allowed, the maximum building height may be increased to the average height of the principal buildings on the immediately adjoining lot on each side of the subject property provided each lot is in the same zoning district and fronts the same street as the subject property. - C. Exceptions to the Maximum Height.
-These height limitations generally shall not apply to church spires, steeples, belfries, cupolas, domes, chimneys, smokestacks, fire or parapet walls, flagpoles, water towers, communication towers, transmission lines, or other minor common building appurtenances appurtenances provided such are proportional to the building and are not intended for human occupancy, as determined by the Planning Director.
+These height limitations generally shall not apply to church spires, steeples, belfries, cupolas, domes, chimneys, smokestacks, fire or parapet walls, flagpoles, water towers, communication towers, transmission lines, or other minor common building appurtenances appurtenances provided such proportional to the building and are not intended for human occupancy, determined by the Planning Director.